donchodonev/stock-trader/README.md

 From the launch settings choose to run just the pricing microservice Once you see it running - you can again use the "Launch all" option

+#### Error - "There is no Functions runtime available that matches the version project specified by the project"

+Go to Visual Studio 2022 -> Tools -> Options -> Projects & Solutions -> Azure functions and click on the "Check for updates" button.
+Then select "Download & Install"

 ## Supported HTTP requests